bahmutov/cypress-if/README.md

 ## ⚠️ Warning

 In general, Cypress team considers [conditional testing an anti-pattern](https://on.cypress.io/conditional-testing).
 Thus `cypress-if` should be used only if the test really cannot deterministically execute its steps.
+You can also read my [conditional testing](https://glebbahmutov.com/cypress-examples/recipes/conditional-testing.html) examples.

 ## No xpath support